devnson/Machine_Learning_Notes/3-decision_trees.md

 ![image](https://user-images.githubusercontent.com/23405520/113812031-f82e5880-978a-11eb-909a-32208f3bea89.png)

-After trying all thresholds for both x and y, we’ve found that the x=2 split has the highest Gini Gain, so we’ll make our root decision node use the xx feature with a threshold of 2.
+After trying all thresholds for both x and y, we’ve found that the x=2 split has the highest Gini Gain, so we’ll make our root decision node use the x feature with a threshold of 2.
 Here’s what we’ve got so far:

 ![image](https://user-images.githubusercontent.com/23405520/113812082-11370980-978b-11eb-913b-f56389543f96.png)